bbqbaron/reason-talk/md/matching.md

 ---

+"JS is turning into loosely-typed Ocaml" --Someone from Reason, I think [@jordwalke](https://twitter.com/jordwalke)

+---

 Reason and its cousins provide something like the C-style `switch` construct, but more powerful.
 It's basically a big if-equals-else block, but:

 ---

-* it can perform variable binding in your cases
+* can perform variable binding in your cases
 * is checked for exhaustiveness so you don't miss one
 * doesn't fall through if you forget `break`!
 * is an _expression_ so it seamlessly returns things